gads14-nyc/fall_2014_lessons/01_intro_to_data_science/lab-1.md

 ## Lab Submissions

-Make the directory `mkdir ~/fall_2014_assignments.git/lab01`.

-Make a directory with your first name and last name.
+Make a directory with your first name and last name in `~/fall_2014_assignments/lab01`.

 ```sh
 vagrant@data-science-toolbox:~$ cd fall_2014_assignments/lab01